 Cruising the Strip is required for any first-timer, by car or by foot, and since we're on the Strip, now's a good time to start.
 As you cruise, check out the enormous digital marquees for amazing shows you'll only find in Las Vegas.
-There's LOVE by Cirque du Soleil shows.
-There are seven permanent shows on the Strip, including the heralded "O" at Bellagio and KÀ at MGM Grand, and the people back home will expect you to see at least one of them.
+There's LOVE by Cirque du Soleil at The Mirage, Rock of Ages at The Venetian, Tournament of Kings at Excalibur and Le Rêve - The Dream at Wynn Las Vegas.
+The people back home will expect you to see at least one of them.
 Check out legendary magic duo Penn & Teller at the Rio Hotel for a one-of-a-kind Las Vegas experience.

 Looking for adventure?
 We've got you covered; whether you like thrills by air, land or sea.
 Start with the SkyJump at the Stratosphere.
 At 108 stories, it's the longest controlled free fall of its kind.
 Soon, you'll be able to experience Slotzilla - a spectacular high-flyin' attraction where you get hooked to a harness and zip line right over the crowds on Fremont Street and under the giant video canopy.
 Not daring enough?
 How about swimming with the sharks at the Shark Reef Aquarium at Mandalay Bay?